 Author: Ron Graham

 God warned Moses, when the tabernacle was in the making, "See that you make all things according to the pattern which was shown you on the mountain" (Hebrews 8:5).
-In the same way, we must see that we make all things in the church according to the pattern laid down by Christ and his apostles.
+In the same way, we must see that we make all things in the congregation of Christ according to the pattern laid down by him and his apostles.

 When an organisation other than the Lord’s church draws funds, attendance, expertise, effort, and opportunity away from the church, Christ becomes the head of a skeleton!